 Withdrawals (whether partial or full) and Annuity Payments taken before age 591⁄2 are subject to a 10% additional federal tax unless an exception applies.
 The exceptions are different for Qualified Contracts and Non-Qualified Contracts, and are also different for IRAs and qualified plans.
-If the Contract is jointly owned, we send each Joint Owner a check for half of the withdrawal amount and we tax report to each Joint Owner individually.
+If the Contract is jointly owned, we send one check payable to both Joint Owners and we tax report to each Joint Owner individually.
 Tax reporting to each Joint Owner individually can create a discrepancy in taxation if only one Joint Owner is under age 591⁄2 because that Joint Owner may be subject to the 10% additional federal tax.